Who Is Uketsu?

 Yuzuki believes the murder connects to the Tokyo house.
 She found the floor plan of a home in Saitama where she believes the Tokyo family previously lived.
 The Saitama house was built in 2016 and recently burned to the ground.

 The Author takes the Saitama floor plan to Kurihara.
-The similarities are clear: a windowless child’s room on the second floor, a windowless bathroom on the first floor, a dead space acting as a connection between them.
+The similarities are clear.
+A windowless child's room sits on the second floor.
+A windowless bathroom sits on the first floor.
+A dead space connects them.
 But there are significant differences.

-No garage.
-This explains why Kyoichi’s body was found intact rather than dismembered: the Saitama house had no good vehicle-accessible dismemberment and disposal route.
+The Saitama house has no garage.
+This explains why Kyoichi's body was found intact rather than dismembered.
+The Saitama house had no good vehicle route for dismemberment and disposal.

 The parents slept in separate single beds.